 What Is a Theme in Literature?

 In works of fiction, a theme is the central idea or ideas explored in the story.
-Literary themes might be the subject matter or present itself or a message within the larger story.
+Literary themes might be the subject matter or present itself as a message within the larger story.

 Theme as Subject Matter